claydotio/design-assets/game_images_guide.md

 Square icon to be used in the Marketplace listings, as well as on device home screens.

 Icons should be completely square and fill the entire frame.
-Rounded corner, circles, and other non-square shapes are forwned upon.
+Rounded corners, circles, and other non-square shapes are frowned upon.

 - Dimensions: 512 x 512
 - Required